Jennifer Lopez Gives Wedding Update, Reveals If She & Alex Rodriguez Have Set A Date

 “I have a movie I’m shooting in October [Marry Me] and the movie has an album that goes with it, so I’m just a little bit busy right now,” Jennifer explained of her busy schedule over the coming months.

 “And until October, he has the World Series in baseball,” she then continued of Alex’s big plans for the coming weeks.

-Lopez then suggested that they’re yet to pick a date for their wedding by adding, “We’re going to have to pick a day, pick a time and block it out, but we’re definitely talking about it.”
+Jennifer then suggested that they’re yet to pick a date for their wedding by adding, “We’re going to have to pick a day, pick a time and block it out, but we’re definitely talking about it.”

 The 50-year-old beauty also got candid about how important making things official is for both her and Alex, who began dating in 2017, due to their Latin upbringings.